frankframework/frankframework/FRANKDOC.md

 ![webappAttributeOperation](./picturesForContributors/webappAttributeOperation.jpg)

-You see the description available at the attribute setter (number 1).
+You see the description of the JavaDoc comment (or [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) Java annotation) of attribute setter (number 1).
 Enum-restricted string attributes do not show a type (number 2), but it is shown for Boolean and integer attributes.
-Each enum value (number 3) is shown with its description (number 4) that comes from the JavaDoc comment (or [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) Java annotation) of the enum value.
+Each enum value (number 3) is shown with its description (number 4) that comes from the JavaDoc comment of the enum value.

 ## Attribute default value